dalithendel/DATA220/README.md

 # DATA220
 Final project for Communicating with Data.
 Visualized a dataset on animal rescues in the UK from the years 2009-2021

+Communicating with Data_ Final Project-1.pdf - is the written report

 Animal_Rescues.pdf - PDF of jupyter notebook exploring and visualizing dataset